team-for-awesome/make-a-difference-now/README.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+## About
+Ghandi said “You must be the change you want to see in the world.”.
+This is a list for those that agree with that saying.
+For people that are tired of blaming others and are ready to see how they alone have the power to change anything.

 ## Sentient Beeings
 - Treat animals with the same respect you would show to a human
     - Rescue animals from the animal shelter and take good care of them